 Books by Michael Winston

-The Jonathan Kinkaid Series is an exciting and meticulously researched nautical fiction series that follows the adventures of an American naval officer during the Revolutionary War.
-Each book is based upon actual events, each taking the reader to a different theater of the war at sea.
+The Jonathan Kinkaid Nautical Fiction Series follows the adventures of an American naval officer during the Revolutionary War.
+Based on actual events.
 With cover art by the author.

 Book 1: Independent Action: Kinkaid in the North Atlantic, introduces our hero as he serves as First Lieutenant aboard the American frigate Randolph of 32 guns, blockaded in the port of Philadelphia during the winter of 1776-77.
 Tasked with orders to undertake "independent action" in the frigid waters of the North Atlantic against a mighty British convoy, the "Lucky Randy" manages to elude enemy warships long enough to transform her crew-from the crusty boatswain O'Toole to the teenage midshipman Billy Weatherby-into an effective fighting force.
 A story of the fury of the sea and the waste of war, of brave but fallible men and boys who find themselves in dire straits, of history and the building of character, "Independent Action" is fast-paced, old-fashioned, high seas adventure at its very best.

 Book 3: Hazardous Duty: Kinkaid with the Northern Fleet finds Kinkaid in command of the 18-gun sloop of war, Ranger, tasked with scouting duties for the Continental Fleet.
 Braving not only the foul and frigid weather of northern waters, Kinkaid must contend with an inexperienced crew, a badly leaking ship, and personality clashes among senior officers; one of them being the bold and aggressive John Paul Jones, in command of the Frigate Alfred, not to mention trying to evade a strong and powerful British force that hopes to trap and destroy them in the Gulf of St. Lawrence.